 The hike back is easy and you will get nice views back into Hilo area.
 You can actually take the fire road directly down to Wainuenue and turn right to walk back to the small parking area.

-More details and hikes in Hawaii
+More details visiting other areas in Hawaii

 Thanks for visiting today and checking out this post on this Big Island hike to Narnia.
 I hope you are inspired to plan a visit and enjoy these wonderful attractions.
 If you enjoyed the images and post, could you please share it with any of the social media buttons located around the post.